sylym/comfy_vid2vid/README.md

     - The fine-tuned model.
 This model is ready for inference.

 **Parameters:**
+- seed
+    - The seed used in model fine-tuning.
 - steps
     - The number of steps to fine-tune the model.
 If the steps is 0, the model will not be fine-tuned.